Scenes of Bohemian Life: Production

 Although the stories were popular within the small literary community, they initially failed to reach a larger audience or generate much income for Murger.
 This changed in 1849, after Murger was approached by Théodore Barrière, an up-and-coming young playwright, who proposed writing a play based on the stories.
-Murger agreed to the collaboration, and the result – titled La Vie de la bohème, credited to Barrière and Murger as co-authors – was staged to great success at the Théâtre des Variétés.
+Murger agreed to the collaboration, and the result – titled La Vie de la bohème, credited to Barrière and Murger as co-authors – was staged to great success, premiering at the Théâtre des Variétés on November 9, 1849.

 The popularity of the play created a demand for publication of the stories.
 Murger therefore compiled most of the stories into a single collection.
 To help establish continuity, he added some new material.
 A preface discussed the meaning of "bohemian", and a new first chapter served to introduce the setting and the main characters.
 To the end were added two more chapters which wrap up some loose ends and offer final thoughts on the bohemian life.
 This became the novel, published in January 1851.
 A second edition was published later in the year, in which Murger added one more story.
 The late nineteenth century English novelist George Gissing claimed in 1890 to be reading the novel, in French, for the 'twentieth time'.